Catchy Name Ideas for Websites and Blogs

 That now ubiquitous paper cup sleeve or “java jacket” is an all too common feature at any coffee house.
-That part of the coffee drinking experience we don’t even think or care about – actually had to be invented by someone, and was so in the early 90’s.
+That part of the coffee drinking experience we don’t even think or care about actually had to be invented by someone.

-So the real genius is in the implementation of the IDEA for the product to bring it into reality.
-The second part is the creation of that the NAME – Java Jacket.
+So the real genius is in the implementation of the idea for the product to bring it into reality.
+The second part is the creation of that the brand name – Java Jacket.